Brian-Baros/SarahMemory/README.md

 It converts real-world variance into structured operational evidence, preserves governance, prevents uncontrolled mutation, reduces runtime overload, strengthens cyber-physical safety, and verifies reality before action.
 ---
-# **📅 June 10th,-12th 2026 —  ## v9.0.0 Roadmap - AI Paradigm shift Occurance.
+# **📅 June 10th,-12th 2026 —  ## alpha v9.0.0 to v10=[beta v0.0.1] (Roadmap - AI Paradigm shift Occurance.

--define Organic AI [release new whitepaper]
+-define Organic AI [release new whitepaper] and articles

--update and warn the AI community via social media(LinkedIN, Facebook, reddit).
+-update the AI community via social media(LinkedIN, Facebook, reddit) with articles about the system.

 -keep pushing forward in development and do longer delays - and slower releases.

+-During this Now version 9.0 development to hit version 10 vast changes including remapping directory structure and more are happening, File deletion and uploading new files and much more development is happening in this phase of 9-> 10 is begin done more securely to protect IP of the AIOS system

 -Continue on v9.0-> v10.0 Planned Roadmap